 Falling trees are expensive to remove, and the impact might have damaged multiple areas of your property.
 As a general rule, homeowners insurance covers trees that have fallen on top of your house or other structures that are covered.
 However, it might not cover tree removal if the tree is just lying on the ground.
 You’ll also want to note that insurance companies are less likely to pay for damage that’s due to the policyholder’s negligence.
 Make sure to trim tree branches and remove unhealthy trees before they have a chance to cause damage.

 If you own a home or are considering buying one, take the time to understand exactly what your homeowners insurance policy does—and doesn’t—cover.
 It could save you a lot of time and money.
 The friendly professionals at Altra Insurance Services will be happy to help you examine your current policy and determine if you have the coverage you need.
-We can also help you with renters insurance, commercial insurance, and car insurance.
+We can also help you with renters insurance, commercial insurance, and car insurance in Chula Vista.
 Call one of our friendly agents today at (800) 719-9972.